Disassembly & Assembly of heads.

 BMW advises that if a stud itself is stretched at the threads, it should be replaced.

-Once in awhile we see a badly repaired thread.
+Now and then we see a badly repaired case thread.
 It might have had a Timesert installed, or drilling or tapping on an angle or otherwise badly done; or, perhaps the Helicoil was improperly installed, ETC. For a pulled Helicoil, there is a fix, if you are careful and the case is not too badly screwed-up!
 The Helicoil company makes a TWINSERT ....it is a Helicoil inside a Helicoil, and is available extra long ...which is a MUST.
 Try www.olander.com for the proper parts, including the 12.5 mm drill, the Twinsert tap, and the long Twinsert inserts ....or just rent most or all of the stuff you need (see that tools article, item 20, as noted above).

 I have speculated that BMW incorporated the large O-ring so to speed up the production line, as use of a sealant, theoretically, is not needed at the cylinder base and case flat area.
 I am NOT convinced of even trying to do that, so I never have installed cylinders without a sealant.